Sharp sound for every room: The best speakers for music in 2024

 • Bass addicts may want more (but will the neighbours?)

-Spotify Connect integration gives you easy playback through the Bose Home Speaker 500, with Amazon Music supported too.
-Multiroom listening is also at the heart of this speaker - it's part of the Bose Smart Family.
-Compatible products like the Bose Soundlink Flex featured here can be paired up easily.
+Spotify Connect integration makes playback through the Bose Home Speaker 500 easy, and Amazon Music is also supported.
+Multiroom listening is also at the heart of this speaker – it's part of the Bose Smart Family.
+Compatible products like the Bose Soundlink Flex featured here can be paired easily.

-The beautiful black aluminium case also houses Airplay 2 for your Apple devices plus of course the convenience of Alexa.
+The beautiful black aluminium case (opt for it in silver and benefit from a significant discount) also houses Airplay 2 for your Apple devices, plus, of course, the convenience of Alexa.
 If you want premium audio, you've found it.

 Pros